musikalkemist/PySummarizer/README.md

 # Installation
-To install PySummarize, use the following code:
+To install PySummarizer, use the following code:
 ```python
    pip install pysummarize
 ```
 # Dependencies
-You need to have the NLTK library installed to use PySummarize.
+You need to have the NLTK library installed to use PySummarizer.